For illustration purposes only

-You and the diener ensure that all equipment and postmortem table are clean prior to placing Jesus’ body on the table in a linen cloth.
+You and the diener place Jesus’ body on the table in a linen cloth.
 You examine the body whilst still inside the wrapping.

 You choose to first remove the only clothing present on the deceased – a loin cloth.
 When you cut the cloth to take it away, bits of serum and clots are removed as well, remnants of Jesus’ flogging.
 In your mind, you picture the flogging of the deceased: